 When all the documents have been drafted, completed, and signed, they must be kept somewhere safe for future reference.
 It is a sad reality that thieves, on occasion, steal legal documents from vulnerable people.
 They then use them for anything from gaining prescription drugs to medical fraud and identity theft.

-It’s worth taking all the prescribed actions well in advance.
-This may occur at the time of a terminal diagnosis or before the person becomes mentally incapable.
-No doubt the time of loss will be heartbreaking, but the prior organization will help soften the blow.
+It’s worth taking all the prescribed actions well in advance in order to help your loved ones create an end-of-life plan.
+This can happen when a person is told they are going to die soon or before they lose their mental capacity.
+No doubt, the time of loss will be heartbreaking, but the prior organization will help soften the blow.